|Home » ACP » Keymaster

 Start a new Keymaster document.
 Populate it with the directories you want to protect, like ~/Desktop and ~/Downloads.
 Other developers want to also protect /usr/share.
 Fine.
 They can.
 Then click Keymaster's 'Go' button and kick back and relax.
 And Keymaster takes care of the rest.

 No more supercilious nonsense attached to your files.
 No more software you trust being put in quarantine and being told where and where not it can read and write things.
 Your computer is once again your computer - as it should be.
-As it was before Tim Cook got visions of grandeur.
+As it was before Tim Cook got those greedy visions of grandeur.